-There is a larger cascade just below the bridge, that can be reached by venturing briefly off trail.
+A larger cascade just below the bridge can be reached by venturing briefly off trail.
 This is worth checking out in the spring, but is not very impressive when the creek is dry.

 After another half mile of gradual descent, the trail tapers our, transforming into an easy stroll through pleasant groves.
 When the trail reaches an abandoned brick building at the top of the developed region of the canyon, you may continue down the wide road, or head to the right following the single track behind the cabins along the wall of the canyon.
 The wide trail to the left is less interesting, following the creek past several cabins on the way back to the parking lot.
 Near the bottom of this trail, you will pass Rivas Canyon Trail, which heads east over the ridge to Will Rogers State Historic Park.